 “We are a small but mighty organization,” says Sygall, “and we are well known globally for the work we do.”

 Since 1997, the Women’s Institute on Leadership and Disability (WILD) has been a significant program offered by MIUSA, empowering women with disabilities.
 This past summer, 23 women from around the world participated in the program, which took place in Eugene, Oregon.
 Through WILD, these leaders were given a comprehensive overview of strategies to advocate for the rights of people with disabilities at local, national, and global levels.
 The program covered a broad range of topics, from preventing violence against people with disabilities to improving access to healthcare, empowering youth to foster entrepreneurship.
 With the knowledge and skills gained from the program, each participant returned to her home country to continue advocating for the rights, access, and visibility of people with disabilities.
-For more information on WILD and MIUSA’s other leadership programs, check out this page for a detailed breakdown.
+For more information on WILD and MIUSA’s other leadership programs.

 With a background in electrical engineering, Martha Belayneh came from Ethiopia to attend WILD.
 As the Abilis Project Facilitator for the Ethiopian Women with Disabilities National Association (EWDNA), Belayneh realized during the pandemic that her country needs to improve access to home counseling services, food, and hygiene supplies for women with disabilities.
 She designed a project plan to benefit 1,200 women throughout Ethiopia — no small feat in a country twice the size of Texas.